Child tax credits - how much you can get

-- gets Disability Living Allowance (DLA) or Personal Independence Payment (PIP)
+- gets Disability Living Allowance (DLA), Child Disability Payment, Personal Independence Payment (PIP) or Adult Disability Payment

 - is certified blind (or is within 28 weeks of your claim)

-- the highest rate care component of DLA
+- the highest rate of the care component of DLA

-- the enhanced rate daily living component of PIP
+- the enhanced rate of the daily living component of PIP